Introduction: Mutual Funds vs Index Funds

 - Both Index funds and mutual funds have a prospectus.
 The prospectus is the document providing information about an investment.
 SEC strictly controls it and makes sure all investments are available to the public, so the prospective investors can make informed thoughtful decisions.

 - Index funds are famous for their diversification.
 When you buy only one share in Index funds, you get access to all stocks.
 At the same time, saying that mutual funds are less diverse would be a mistake: equity mutual funds, bonds (fixed-income funds), money market debts (so-call short-term debt), and hybrid bonds are all options.
+ESG Funds are also becoming increasingly popular among retail and institutional investors.
 Sometimes being too diverse does not provide good results.
 If the portfolio is full of shares in stocks that are not profitable, or if it is focused on an industry that is very specific, this might cause a problem.
 Investors should have a well-balanced portfolio, and being too diverse or not diverse at all is the same issue for losing money.

 How to Invest In Mutual Funds and Index Funds